JacksonAllan/Verstable/README.md

 <tr></tr>
 <tr>
 <td>
-Using the C11 generic API:
+Using the generic API (C11 and later):

 ```c
 #include <stdio.h>